-- The FMV of the property on the alternate valuation date if the executor of the estate chooses to use the alternate valuation.
+- The property’s fair market value on the alternate valuation date if estate executor chooses to use alternate valuation.

-Note: Some people use the term inheritance tax when they are really talking about the estate tax.
-Estate tax is a tax paid by the estate (not the beneficiary) on estates valued over $5,490,000 (for 2017).
+- Estate tax is paid by an estate, not individual people – and it taxes the value of the decedent’s property.
+If the estate is the beneficiary, income in respect of a decedent is reported on the estate’s Form 1041, not your individual return.
+Some people use the term inheritance tax when they are really talking about the estate tax.
+Estate tax is a tax paid by the estate on estates valued over $11,700,000 or more.

 Get help from an IRS expert